bsun1220/poker-algo/README.md

 key stack_size provides a dictionary of everyone in the table and their stacks
 </li>
 <li>
-key hand refers to your current hand
+key "hand" refers to your current hand
 </li>
 <li>
-key pot refers to current pot
+key "pot" refers to current pot
 </li>
 <li>
-flop refers to flop of cards.
+key "flop" refers to flop of cards.
 Cards are organized in tuple form (suit, number)
 </li>
 <li>
-call_amount refers to amount for call / check
+key "call_amount" refers to amount for call / check
 </li>
 <li>
-mine_raise refers to minimum amount you must raise (without counting amount to call
+key "mine_raise" refers to minimum amount you must raise (without counting amount to call
 </li>
 </br></br>
 Some additional rules include that invalid actions result in the bot folding.
 There are sample bots in sample_bots.py which include a